 Tully/Mission Beach to Innisfail

-You can’t miss Tully’s Giant Golden Gumboot, a 26 foot (8 meter) high trophy to match its title of Australia’s wettest town.
+You can’t miss Tully’s Giant Golden Gumboot, an 8m high trophy to match its title of Australia’s wettest town.
 From the viewing platform you can look over the town and Tully Sugar Mill.
 Wind through lowland rainforest and over delicate creeks on the Lacey Creek Walking Trails around town.
 Watch for cassowaries, with their blue necks and regal head gear.
 Drive to Mission Beach, where the golden sand is fringed by a green tangle of rainforest.
 Follow the Ulysses Link Walking Track along the Mission Beach foreshore, past artworks depicting the area’s Aboriginal and European history.
 Extend your stay with a day trip to tropical Dunk Island.
 Otherwise, keep driving to Innisfail, stopping to visit the historic soldier settlement of El Arish.
 Detour off the highway to Mena Creek and Paronella Park, a Spanish castle surrounded by waterfalls and butterfly-fringed gardens.
 Drive into the bustling sugar town of Innisfail for the night.

 Innisfail to Cairns